itsYakub/libmath/README.md

  *      Include the implementation section of the header into the source file.
  *      NOTE: This macro should defined only ONCE in your program.
 Otherwise we'd cause a "multiple definition of..." error.
  *
+ *
+ *  #define LIBMATH_API:
+ *      API Keyword for libmath functions.
+It allows for custom functions behaviour at a compilation stage
+ *      (example: inlining, externing etc.).
+ *
  *  #define LIBMATH_USE_STDLIB:
  *      If defined, some libmath functions will default back to the standard library's math module.
  */